anandkaranubc/stdlib/docs/contributing/moving_packages.md

 3. Inspect each commit for the following:

     -   `feat`: should only add the new package.
 Ensure that all `require` paths have been updated and correctly refer to the new package.
 Ensure that any `include` directories have been renamed.
 Ensure that header guards have been updated.
-    -   `remove`: should only remove the symbol from the original package.
+    -   `remove`: should only remove the symbol from the parent namespace of the original package.
-    -   `refactor`: check as many files as possible, ensuring a wide cross-section of affected files, to ensure that the updated paths correctly point to the new package.
+    -   `refactor`: should only update paths, but may include lint fixes if these were encountered while committing.
+Check as many files as possible in order to obtain a wide cross-section of affected files and ensure that the updated paths correctly point to the new package.
+Verify that affected packages do **not** include the original package, error databases, or REPL databases.
     -   `remove`: should only remove the original package.

     If there exists a public issue associated with the migration, ensure that each commit refers to that public issue with a `ref:` Git trailer.

     Ensure that each `remove` commit message body includes a `BREAKING CHANGE` section, along with migration steps.

 4. If the pull request has merge conflicts, inspect the conflicts and determine whether you can easily resolve.
 If the conflicts cannot be resolved, you'll likely need to block the pull request from being merged.
-If they can be resolve, go ahead and resolve them, creating a merge commit.
+If they can be resolved, go ahead and resolve them, creating a merge commit.

 5. If everything looks okay, approve the pull request changes.